danhorsley/chesscombat/README.md

 - `src/lib/`: Core game logic, board generation, scoring, and save functionality

 ## Known Issues
+- Board generation occasionally fails with `undefined is not an object (evaluating 'startingSquare.x')` error (~50% of the time)
 - [Add other known issues here]

 ## Roadmap